StevenTammen/bibledocs.org/content/videos/ichthys-bb6a-peripateology.md

 ## Notable speakers on the recordings

 The people you will hear most by far on these recordings are myself (Steven Tammen) and [Odii Ariwodo](/links/#writings-from-the-desk-of-odii-ariwodo), another of the [next-generation Bible teachers](/links/#next-generation-options) who came up under [Ichthys](https://ichthys.com/) and [Bible Academy](https://www.youtube.com/channel/UCkp-J7VPT7NcwmuiNfD2fkg/playlists).

-Both of us have primarily text-centric ministries, but the recordings of this Bible study are a non-text outlet for both of us.